mbntr/PYPrime-2.x/How to PYPrime.md

 	-Tighten the all the timings as far as possible

-	-Overclock the CPU and cache (higher uncore frequencies may to have more of an effect on RKL-S than on Skylake based architectures)
+	-Overclock the CPU and cache (higher uncore frequencies may have more of an effect on RKL-S than on Skylake based architectures)

   Zen 2 and 3: